ShkolniskyLab/kltpicker2/README.md

 * The package makes use of the pyfftw package, which in turn uses the FFTW library.
 Before installing KLTPicker make sure you have the FFTW library installed on your system: http://www.fftw.org/fftw3_doc/Installation-and-Customization.html#Installation-and-Customization

-* For **optional** GPU support, the package requires:
+* For **optional** GPU support: see cupy instalation requirments https://docs.cupy.dev/en/stable/install.html.
-  * NVIDIA CUDA GPU with the Compute Capability 3.0 or larger
-  * CUDA Toolkit: v10.0 / v10.1 / v10.2 / v11.0

 <h2>Install KLTPicker</h2>
 <h3>Install KLTPicker via pip:</h3>